Key Stage 1

 Classroom management should reflect our aim to encourage children to be independent, well organised and to develop good learning behaviours.
 This will require flexibility in the organisation of furniture and creativity in learning.
 Each classroom should promote a positive learning ethos, that is calming and open ended.

 In Year 1 children will continue, initially, to learn through play.
 They will experience hands on open ended activities that promote extensive communication and cooperation.
-This will develop into a structured learning environment.
+This will develop into a structured learning environment through into Year 2.

 Each learning environment will contain working walls in English and Maths to aid children in their learning.
 The classroom environment should be used to create a safe working environment that promotes good behaviours for learning and celebrates success.